parttimenerd/temci/README.rst

 An advanced benchmarking tool written in python3 that supports binary randomization and the generation of visually appealing reports.

-It runs on sufficiently new Linux systems and (rudimentary) on Apple's OS X systems.
+It runs on Linux systems and (rudimentary) on Apple's OS X systems.

-The development started as part of my bachelor thesis in October 2015.
-The bachelor thesis (written in German) can be found `here <https://pp.info.uni-karlsruhe.de/uploads/publikationen/bechberger16bachelorarbeit.pdf>`_.

 Why should you use temci?
 -------------------------